El-Primos/MusiGuessr-Backend/README.md

-# MusiGuesser Backend
+# MusiGuessr Backend

-Backend API for MusiGuesser - A song guessing game where players guess songs from short previews and compete on leaderboards.
+Backend API for MusiGuessr - A song guessing game where players guess songs from short previews and compete on leaderboards.

 ## Tech Stack